Revolutionary-Games/Thrive/doc/style_guide.md

   across the GUI.
 This is because the custom implementation offer a much more customized styling and additional functionality.

-- When you are instancing a custom Control in code, use `(T)GD.load<PackedScene>("res://src/gui_common/T.tscn").Instance()` if the custom control has a .tscn scene; use `new T` if it doesn't.
+- When you are instantiating a custom Control in code, use `(T)GD.load<PackedScene>("res://src/gui_common/T.tscn").Instance()` if the custom control has a .tscn scene; use `new T` if it doesn't.